William Williams (printer and publisher): Printer and publisher

 After Williams's partner Seward withdrew, he was not again actively engaged in business, instead preferring to live a quiet life.
 Though Williams was strongly opposed to the precepts of the Freemasonry, Seward was, however, considered the very back bone of the Masonic Lodge, and presented its members with a Bible they used for many years following.
 Williams published a weekly newspaper called The Elucidator, founded by its editor B. B. Hotchkin in 1829, which largely featured anti-Masonic essays, but it proved to be a financial failure, and only remained in publication until February 18, 1834.
 In 1829, he also published a work entitled Light on Masonry, which further subjected him to the ill-will of the Masonic community.
 Williams was subsequently publicly accused by his opponents in The Oneida Observer, February 23, 1830 issue, of "reaping a rich reward from the printing and selling of Anti-masonic books."

 Williams also printed, in 1832, an edition of the New Testament; Walter King's Questions on the Gospel Harmony; Proceedings of thee Synod of Dort.
 Williams wanted to do more with his career than just being a bookseller, printer, and newspaper proprietor, and subsequently learned the art of engraving.
-In this capacity, he performed work for the firm of Balch and Stiles, who printed maps of New York and bank notes for the city and Bank of Utica and some western banks.
+In this capacity, he performed work for the firm of Balch and Stiles, who printed maps of New York and banknotes for the city and Bank of Utica and some western banks.
 Williams also established a newspaper called The Farmers' Calendar that featured advice for farming in New York for each year of the month.
 He had announced that the word NEWS was derived from the four cardinal points of the compass marked with the letters N, E, W, and S.

 War of 1812

 In 1813, during the War of 1812, a second attack was expected at Sacketts Harbor.
 When volunteers were summoned, Williams was the first and most active man in Utica to muster and organize a company, of which he was appointed captain.
-At the time, the young Thurlow Weed was working for Williams in his office, where Williams consented to his leaving to join the company.
-Williams's company was attached to the 134th Regiment, under the command of Sir William Pepperill.
+At the time, the young Thurlow Weed was working for Williams in his office, where Williams consented to his leaving Utica to join the company.
+Williams' company was attached to the 134th Regiment, under the command of Sir William Pepperill.
 Other men from this regiment included Nathan Seward, of New Hartford, and Thurlow Weed from Utica.
 Prior to the war, Weed worked in the office of Williams, was a resident at his home for a short time, and would later speak of Williams fondly in his autobiography.
 A companion of Williams and a member of the company gave witness: